inrupt/etl-tutorial/README.md

-**_Note:_** We can also provide within these user-specific credential resources a SPARQL Update endpoint URL for a triplestore, and also a Named Graph IRI to use as that user's Pod in that triplestore.
+**_Note:_** We can also provide within these user-specific credential resources a SPARQL Update endpoint URL for a triplestore, and also a Named Graph IRI to represent that user's separate 'Pod' within that triplestore repository.
 This allows us to populate multiple user's data in a single triplestore instance, with each user's Pod isolated by having its data in its own Named Graph.
-If no Named Graph value is provided, then that user's data will be loaded into the 'default' graph of the triplestore, which would only be useful if running the ETL for a single user (as loading multiple users would just result in each user overwriting the data of the previously ETL'ed user).
+If no Named Graph value is provided, then that user's data will be loaded into the 'default' graph of the triplestore, which is really only useful if running the ETL for a single user (as loading multiple users would just result in each user's data overwriting the data of the previously ETL'ed user).

 ## ETL Process

-Our ETL process runs as an automated process - one that individual end users need to specifically grant access to, to allow that process Load data into their Pods for them.
-(Note: if an Enterprise provides their end users with Pods, then that Pod provisioning phase can automate the granting of that permission, so the actual end users may never need to take any specific action here at all).
+Our ETL process runs as an automated application - one that individual end users need to specifically grant access to, to allow that application Load data into their Pods on their behalf.
+(Note: if an Enterprise provides their users with Pods, then that Pod provisioning phase can automate the granting of that permission, so the actual end users themselves may never need to take any specific action here at all).

 To allow the ETL process to be granted access to any Pod, it needs to have an identifier (i.e., it needs a WebID).
 The easiest way to do this is simply to create a new Pod for **_your_** ETL Tutorial process.

-Note: [YopMail](https://yopmail.com/en/) is a very convenient, easy-to-use tool that can be used to create 'burner' email addresses for creating development or test accounts.
+**Note**: [YopMail](https://yopmail.com/en/) is a very convenient, easy-to-use tool that can be used to create 'burner' email addresses for creating development or test accounts.

-Note: [Secure Password Generator](https://passwordsgenerator.net/) is a very convenient, easy-to-use tool that can be used to create secure 'burner' passwords for creating development or test accounts.
+**Note**: [Secure Password Generator](https://passwordsgenerator.net/) is a very convenient, easy-to-use tool that can be used to create secure 'burner' passwords for creating development or test accounts.

-### Registering the ETL process for each user
+### Registering our ETL application for each user

-In order for the ETL process to populate any user's Pod, the ETL process must first be registered.
-This simple registration process will generate standard OAuth Client ID and Client Secret values that our ETL tool will use to authenticate itself to allow it access individual user Pod's to Load their respective data.
+In order for our ETL application to populate any user's Pod, the application itself must first be registered.
+This simple registration process will generate standard OAuth `Client ID` and `Client Secret` values that our application will use to authenticate itself to allow it access individual user Pod's to Load their respective data.

 1. Go to the `registration` endpoint of the user's Identity Provider.
 For example, for Pods registered with Inrupt's PodSpaces, that would be: